Greenwolf/Spray/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Acknowledgments

+* Thanks to insidetrust for their great [statistically likely usernames](https://github.com/insidetrust/statistically-likely-usernames) project which I have included in the name-lists folder